moseskimc/price_prediction/README.md

 |(161.0, 193.0] |     0
 |(193.0, 225.0]  |    1

-Once we remove it, we we have following distribution of price values that resemble a normal distribution.
+When the second outlier is removed, we have the following distribution of price values that resemble a normal distribution.

 ![](resources/normal.png)